-- At trial, the PHA will go first.
+At trial, the PHA will go first.
 It will present its evidence to support what it said about you in the termination notice.
 You can question the PHA's witnesses when they testify.
-The PHA cannot present or rely on any grounds for eviction that were not in the termination notice it sent to you at the beginning. - It will be your turn after the PHA has finished.
+The PHA cannot present or rely on any grounds for eviction that were not in the termination notice it sent to you at the beginning.

+- It will be your turn after the PHA has finished.
 It is better to have actual witnesses testify.
 Many judges will not accept written statements from witnesses, not even if the statements are notarized, because the other side needs to be able to cross examine each witness.
-If the PHA wants to use written statements, you should object and ask the court not to consider them because you cannot ask the person who wrote the statement any questions.

-In both the initial court hearing and in the trial, the judge will make a decision after all the evidence has been presented.

-- → If you win in court you can stay in your housing and the PHA cannot use the same complaints to try to evict you again. - → If you lose in court the judge will issue a Writ of Recovery (eviction order) against you.
+If the PHA wants to use written statements, you should object and ask the court not to consider them because you cannot ask the person who wrote the statement any questions. - In both the initial court hearing and in the trial, the judge will make a decision after all the evidence has been presented. - → If you lose in court the judge will issue a Writ of Recovery (eviction order) against you.
 This is an order for the sheriff to give the apartment back to the PHA.
 The judge can delay the Writ of Recovery for as long as 7 days or the judge can let the PHA get the Writ right away.
 The judge cannot delay the writ for more than 7 days unless the PHA agrees to give you more time.